Cake Mix Brownies

 Cake mix brownies are a quick and yummy dessert!

 These rich and chocolatey brownies are a ridiculously simple dessert that you can throw together in minutes.
 Don’t have brownie mix on hand?
-Try this instead!
+Try this recipe instead!

 This recipe uses dark chocolate fudge cake mix for a rich and super chocolatey brownie that tastes amazing!